sandstreamdev/std/object/groupBy.md

 ## Questions

-- How to group an array by a function?
+- How to group an array by a key function?